-The 'Surficial Geologic Map of the Lowell 7.5' Quadrangle, Des Moines, Henry, and Lee Counties, Iowa' represents the first phase of surficial mapping in southeast Iowa.
-A bedrock geologic map was also produced in conjunction with the surficial geologic map (Clark et al., 2017).
-The Lowell Quadrangle covers an area from 40° 45' to 40° 52' 30" N latitude and 91° 30' to 91° 22' 30" W longitude.
-The Lowell Quadrangle is located on the Southern Iowa Drift Plain landform region (Prior and Kohrt, 2006).
-The map area is dominated by loess mantled till plains in the uplands, and glacial outwash and finergrained alluvial deposits within the Skunk River valley and its tributaries.
+The 'Surficial Geologic Map of the Sperry 7.5' Quadrangle, Des Moines County, Iowa' is the second phase of surficial geologic mapping in southeast Iowa.
+A bedrock geologic map was also produced in conjunction with the surficial geologic map (Clark et al., 2018).
+The Sperry Quadrangle covers an area from 40° 52' 30" to 41° 00' N latitude and 91° 15' to 91° 07' 30" W longitude.
+The Sperry Quadrangle is located on the Southern Iowa Drift Plain landform region (Prior and Kohrt, 2006).
+The map area is dominated by loess mantled till plains in the uplands, and fine to coarse grained alluvial deposits within Flint Creek and its tributaries.
 Stratigraphically, this area contains Illinoian age glacial deposits, which are only present in a small area of southeastern Iowa.
-The terminal moraine runs roughly north to south through the Lowell Quadrangle, with Pre-Illinoian deposits to the west and Illinoian deposits to the east.
-The thickness of Quaternary materials varies widely across the quadrangle generally ranging from 0 to 18 m (0-60 ft), and reaching a maximum thickness of 64 m (210 ft) in the northern part of the mapping area.
-Bedrock outcrops are located primarily in the eastern half of the quadrangle, along the Skunk River and its tributary creeks including Mud Creek, Cedar Creek, Sutton Creek and Hell Hollow.
+The terminal moraine for the Illinoian glacial advance is six to eight miles west of the mapping area.
+The thickness of Quaternary materials varies widely across the quadrangle, generally ranging from 5 to 20 m (15-66 ft) and reaching a maximum thickness of 110 m (360 ft) in the southeastern part.
+Bedrock outcrops are limited in the map area, occurring along Big Hollow Creek, Yellow Spring Creek, and tributaries to Flint Creek.

-Mapping the Lowell and Danville quadrangles provides the first study of the regional Quaternary stratigraphy of southeast Iowa in almost 40 years since Hallberg (1980a,b) established the stratigraphy for the Illinoian and Pre-Illinoian glacial advances in eastern and southeastern Iowa.
-The majority of the drill cores and outcrops for those studies were north and east of the Lowell Quadrangle.
+Mapping the Lowell and Danville quadrangles (Tassier-Surine et al., 2017a,b) provided the first study of the regional Quaternary stratigraphy of southeast Iowa in almost 40 years when Hallberg (1980a,b) established the stratigraphy for the Illinoian and Pre-Illinoian glacial advances in eastern and southeastern Iowa.
+Three of the drill cores and outcrops for those studies were located in the northern portion of the Sperry Quadrangle and provided a framework for data analysis.
 Additional data available since that time (LIDAR, DEMs, and digital soil surveys), have allowed for the refinement of the Illinoian boundary and greater detail in mapping the valleys.
 The only other surficial map of the area consists of the Des Moines 4° x 6° Quadrangle at a scale of 1:1,000,000 (Hallberg et al., 1991).
-Several Iowa Geological Survey (IGS) field trip guidebooks outline the Pleistocene, Devonian, and Mississippian stratigraphy (Witzke et al., 2002; Witzke and Tassier-Surine, 2001), but their focus was on the area near Burlington (to the east).
+Several Iowa Geological Survey (IGS) field trip guidebooks outline the Pleistocene, Devonian, and Mississippian stratigraphy (Witzke et al., 2002; Witzke and Tassier-Surine, 2001), but their focus was on the area near Burlington.